marcosiino/tplink-smartplug/README.md

 For the full story, see [Reverse Engineering the TP-Link HS110](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/)

+## tplink_smartplug_module.py ##

+A script derived from tplink_smartplug.py that can be used as python module, with a sendCommand function to send json commands to TPLink SmartPlug devices from a python script.

+#### Usage ####

+`
+import tplink_smartplug_module

+tplink_smartplug_module.sendCommand("ip", "jsonCommand");
+`

+See the json commands here: [tplink-smarthome-commands.txt](tplink-smarthome-commands.txt).

 ## tplink-smartplug.py ##

-A python client (tplink-smartplug.py) and a module (tplink_smartplug_module.py) for the proprietary TP-Link Smart Home protocol to control TP-Link HS100 and HS110 WiFi Smart Plugs.
+A python client for the proprietary TP-Link Smart Home protocol to control TP-Link HS100 and HS110 WiFi Smart Plugs.
 The SmartHome protocol runs on TCP port 9999 and uses a trivial XOR autokey encryption that provides no security.

 There is no authentication mechanism and commands are accepted independent of device state (configured/unconfigured).